myselfadityaranjan/cura-SwinUNETR-ViT/README.md

-Dataset found at: https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1?resource=download This is the BraTS 2021 Task 1 Dataset
+Dataset found at: https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1?resource=download ;This is the BraTS 2021 Task 1 Dataset

+All files contained in this dataset are compressed NIFTI files (i.e. .nii.gz).
+It is not necessary to convert them into (.nii) files.
+Leave them as .nii.gz when downloading and expanding the zip archive from the link.

 To Train the model, I used the "BraTS2021_Training_Data" The other 2 subdirectories should be used for testing